p2k3m/InterviewSelect/README.md

 # InterviewSelect

 ## Overview
 InterviewSelect is a two-sided marketplace that expands on interview.io by enabling freelance interviewers to monetize their expertise while helping companies source vetted technical interviewers on demand.
 The platform combines transparent freelancer profiles, direct booking flows, and built-in interview tooling to deliver an end-to-end hiring augmentation solution.
+This repository aggregates product requirements, architecture decisions, and deployment practices that guide the future implementation.

 ## Core Capabilities
 - **Freelancer registration and profiles**: Interviewers publish rich profiles with LinkedIn links, certifications, prior employers, years of experience, domains (system design, ML, etc.), configurable per-interview pricing, and synced availability calendars.